Executive Team

 Hide info

-Martin Bonde is CEO of Swiss-based oncology company Akylox Therapeutics ApS.
-With 25+ years of international experience from the biotech industry, Martin has held several leadership positions as CEO for e.g. Vaccibody AS (now Nykode Therapeutics AS, Euronext Growth Oslo:VACC), Epitherapeutics Aps (sold to Gilead Sciences, Inc.), NatImmune A/S (sold to Azanta A/S), Combio A/S (sold to Arpida AG), Torsana Biosensor (sold to Celtor Bioscience, Inc.), and Osteometer Biotech (now Nordic Bioscience A/S).
-Martin serves on the Board of Directors in privately held digital pathology software company Visiopharm A/S and in BioInnovation Institute (BII), an international life science incubator funded by the Novo-Nordisk Foundation.
+Martin Bonde is CEO of Danish oncology company Akylox Therapeutics ApS.
+With 30+ years of international experience from the biotech industry, Martin has held several leadership positions as CEO for e.g. Vaccibody AS (now Nykode Therapeutics AS, Euronext Growth Oslo:VACC), Epitherapeutics Aps (sold to Gilead Sciences, Inc.), NatImmune A/S (sold to Azanta A/S), Combio A/S (sold to Arpida AG), Torsana Biosensor (sold to Celtor Bioscience, Inc.), and Osteometer Biotech (now Nordic Bioscience A/S).
+Martin is the Chair of the Board of Directors in German liver regeneration company Heparegenix GmbH.
+He also serves on the Board of Directors in digital pathology software company Visiopharm A/S and in BioInnovation Institute (BII), an international life science incubator funded by the Novo-Nordisk Foundation.
 Martin holds a Master of Science and Ph.D in Chemical Engineering from the Technical University of Denmark as well as a Graduate Diploma in Business Administration (HD i Udenrigshandel) from Copenhagen Business School.

 João Ribas, PhD